BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 									<attribute id="Value" type="fvec3" value="1 0 0" />
 								</node>

-"TattooMetalNess" controls if the tatto's are metallic or not.
+"TattooMetalNess" controls if the tattos are metallic or not.
 0 means they are not, 1 means they are.

               <node id="ScalarParameters">
 									<attribute id="Color" type="bool" value="False" />